Crypto & IAS 7: Why It Is Not Cash in the Cash-Flow Statement (2026)

 Crypto & IAS 7: Why It Is Not Cash in the Cash-Flow Statement

-The instinct to net crypto into "cash and cash equivalents" fails the first IAS 7 test: a cash equivalent must be subject to an insignificant risk of changes in value, and crypto is not.
-So crypto does not sit in the cash line — its flows are classified by holding purpose, operating or investing.
-This guide is that classification, hedged, because the per-flow call is an auditor judgement.
+Netting crypto into cash and cash equivalents fails at the first IAS 7 test: a cash equivalent has to be subject to an insignificant risk of changes in value, and crypto is not.
+So crypto stays out of the cash line, and its flows are classified instead by the purpose of holding, operating or investing.
+This article works through that classification for the cash-flow statement specifically, and the non-cash crypto-for-crypto and crypto-for-goods exchanges that get excluded from it.
+The broader not-cash conclusion it rests on is set out in the IFRS intangible-asset hub.

-- Crypto generally fails the IAS 7 cash-equivalent test (not "insignificant risk of changes in value" — volatile) and is not cash (not legal tender / medium of exchange per IAS 32).
+- Crypto generally fails the IAS 7 cash-equivalent test, because it is volatile rather than subject to an insignificant risk of changes in value, and it is not cash (not legal tender or a medium of exchange per IAS 32).

 It fails the cash-equivalent test